top of page

 When he learned my father’s story,

-from the Vestal’s view—
+he showed the attack from Vestal’s view—

-how my father would have watched
+how my father would have watched planes descend,

-his care for memory,
+I felt his care for memory,

-his honor for the men
+his honor for the men,

 whose stories endure.